Subaru Impreza (second generation): Saab 9-2X

-Subaru manufactured a badge engineered version of the second generation Impreza hatchback, marketed by Saab as the Saab 9-2X (stylized as 92X), in the North American market for model years, 2005–2006.
+Subaru manufactured a badge engineered version of the second generation Impreza hatchback, marketed by Saab as the Saab 9-2X (stylized as 92X), in the North American market for 2005–2006 model years.
 At the time, Saab Automobile had been a fully owned subsidiary of General Motors (GM), and GM held a 20 percent stake of Subaru's parent company, Fuji Heavy Industries.
 The 9-2X was nicknamed the "Saabaru", a portmanteau of "Saab" and "Subaru".

 Saab redesigned the front and rear exterior styling of the car to integrate it with Saab's overall brand design language.
 Revisions included modified front fascia, fenders, hood, tailgate and rear fascia.
 The interior received extra acoustic insulation over the Subaru, with particular attention paid to the firewall, carpeting, roof, and rear window seals.
 The majority of the interior of the 9-2X is identical to the Impreza wagon.
 Saab offered a two-tone seat design based on the earlier (second generation) Impreza wagon, as well as the instrument cluster from that car.
 2005 was the first year all-wheel drive was offered by Saab.
 All-wheel drive was standard on both the 9-2X and the 9-7X.

 Saab also specified their own front seats incorporating active head restraints, unlike the fixed headrest seats in the equivalent Impreza WRX.
 The rear suspension arms are aluminum, with further reduction of unsprung weight achieved by using plastic in place of heavier components, bushings unique to the Saab, and recalibrated dampers.
 The steering had been made more responsive and exact in the Aero by using the 2006-2007 Impreza WRX steering rack, which features a faster 15.5:1 steering ratio, more rigidly mounted steering hardware, and stiffer chassis bushings.

 The 9-2X is not particularly popular with Saab brand loyalists because the changes from the Subaru are mostly cosmetic.
 The 9-2X also won the highest IIHS safety awards.